THE TREASURY OF NOTRE-DAME CATHEDRALFrom Its Origins to Viollet-le-Duc

 Department of Decorative Arts, Musée du Louvre: Jannic Durand, honorary curator; Anne Dion-Tenenbaum, curator and deputy director; Florian Meunier, curator; Michèle Bimbenet-Privat, honorary curator.

-Exhibition organised by the Musée du Louvre, in partnership with the Île de France Regional Directorate of Cultural Affairs, the Diocese of Paris and the Bibliothèque Nationale de France.
+the Île de France Regional Directorate of Cultural Affairs, the Paris Diocese and the Bibliothèque Nationale de France